 MEETS HUBLOT

 German leather brand Meindl has joined forces with watchmaker Hublot, part of the LVMH group, to create the ‘Big Bang Bavaria’ watch model.
 The bronze watch is equipped with two robust hand-embroidered bracelets made of deerskin leather – Meindl’s signature material also used in dresses, coats, shoes and the famous ‘Lederhosen’ breeches produced by the label.
 The watch was launched during the last Oktoberfest.
-It comes in two versions: one has a cuff in natural light brown leather, embroidered with a deer head the other features deerskin leather in ‘Altsalzburg’ (black-brown), embroidered with oak leaves.
+It comes in two versions: one has a cuff in natural light brown leather, embroidered with a deer head; the other features deerskin leather in ‘Altsalzburg’ (black-brown), embroidered with oak leaves.

 www.meindl.de